-Asphalt is often in a high temperature state in the storage and transportation stage, so segregation at high temperature will occur.
-In order to explore the influence of ultrasonic collaborative agitation on the storage of crumb rubber modified asphalt, the storage stability of crumb rubber modified asphalt was evaluated by simulating segregation experiment to test the softening point and the difference of the upper and lower sections.
-Fig. 8 shows the softening point and difference $(\Delta T{R\&B})$ of crumb rubber modified asphalt under different control parameters (ultrasonic time is 0min, 5min, 10min, 15min, 20min, 25min) of ultrasonic cooperative mixing process.
+Asphalt is often in a high-temperature state in the storage and transportation stage, so segregation at high temperatures will occur.
+To explore the influence of ultrasonic collaborative agitation on the storage of crumb rubber-modified asphalt, the storage stability of crumb rubber-modified asphalt was evaluated by simulating a segregation experiment to test the softening point and the difference between the upper and lower sections.
+Fig. 8 shows the softening point and difference $(\Delta T{R\&B})$ of crumb rubber-modified asphalt under different control parameters (ultrasonic time is 0 min, 5 min, 10 min, 15 min, 20 min, 25 min) of the ultrasonic cooperative mixing process.
 It can be seen from the figure that the softening point difference of the upper and lower sections of crumb rubber modified asphalt prepared by ultrasonic collaborative stirring process is smaller than that of the upper and lower sections of crumb rubber modified asphalt prepared by pure stirring process, indicating that the collaborative process has a hindering effect on the segregation of crumb rubber.
 In Fig. 8, the two figures (a) and (b) are the microscopic morphology images taken by the Optical Super Depth-of-Field Microscope (OSM), where (a) is the crumb rubber modified asphalt prepared by only stirring process, and (b) is the crumb rubber modified asphalt prepared by the two processes of ultrasound for 5min and cooperative stirring.
-Comparing the two figures, it can be seen that after the addition of ultrasonic process, the crumb rubber particles are more refined, indicating that the addition of ultrasonic process can slow down the agglomeration of crumb rubber.
+Comparing the two figures, it can be seen that after the addition of the ultrasonic process, the crumb rubber particles are more refined, indicating that this addition can slow down the agglomeration of crumb rubber.